 - Interest Income and Expense shall be recognized in the statement of profit or loss under "proceeds from financing and similar income" or "the cost of deposits and similar costs" using the effective interest rate method of all financial instruments bearing interest other than those classified for trading or classified at fair value through profit and losses. - According to the effective interest rate method, the amortized cost of a financial asset or liability shall be calculated and the interest income or interest expense shall be recognized over the life of the instrument.
 The effective interest rate shall be the rate used to discount expected future cash flows to be paid or collected during the expected life of a financial instrument or, if appropriate, a shorter period to accurately reach the book value of a financial asset or liability.
-Upon calculating the effective interest rate, the Bank shall estimate the cash flows taking into account all the terms of the instrument contract (such as early repayment options) but shall not take into account future credit losses.
-The calculation method shall include all fees paid or received between the parties to the contract which shall be deemed a part of the effective interest rate shall include the transaction cost and any incentives or deductions. - Upon the classification of finance or receivables in the impaired financing and debts (phase III), its interest income shall not be recognized and recorded in marginal records outside the financial statements and shall be recognized in the revenues according to the cash basis, as follows: - Upon collection, after full arrears have been recovered pertaining to consumer finances and real estate finance for personal housing and micro finance for economic activities. - Relevant to the funds granted to the institutions, the cash basis shall also be applied, where the calculated interest which is later calculated according to the terms of the loan scheduling contract until the repayment of 25% of the scheduled installments and at a minimum regularity of one year.
-If the customer continues to be regularized, the calculated interest shall be credited to the outstanding loan balance (interest on the marginal income to regular scheduling balance) without the marginal balance before scheduling which is not included in the revenues until the full balance of the loan is settled in the balance sheet before the scheduling.
+Upon calculating the effective interest rate, the Bank shall estimate the cash flows taking into account all the terms of the instrument contract (such as early repayment options) but shall not take into account future credit losses\.
+The calculation method shall include all fees paid or received between the parties to the contract which shall be deemed a part of the effective interest rate shall include the transaction cost and any incentives or deductions.

-Notes to Separate Financial Statements For The Period Ended 31 March 2019
+Notes to Separate Interim Financial Statements For The Period Ended 30 September 2019